Assessing Your Organizational Change Management Capabilities

 - Reinforcement for sustained change management application

-Understanding where you stand on the five capability areas is only the beginning.
-The Prosci Change Management Maturity Model Audit enables you to score incremental progress on dozens of attributes.
-In addition to leveraging the research-based rubric, you can conduct multiple assessments across divisions, analyze gaps and even benchmark your progress against the hundreds of organizations that have completed the audit.
-Instead of relying on educated guesses, precise data informs your team, your leadership and your quest for organizational change management maturity.
+Understanding the five capability areas is just the beginning.
+To uncover your organization's specific maturity level, you can leverage Prosci's Change Management Maturity Model and Change Management Maturity Model Audit.
+The robust and research-based audit enables you to score incremental progress on dozens of attributes in each capability area, conduct multiple assessments across divisions, analyze gaps, and even benchmark your progress against hundreds of other organizations that completed the audit.
+Instead of educated guesses, you will have strong data to support discussions with leaders and teams, and your efforts to grow change management maturity.